atmulyana/expressCartMobile/README.md

    Follow the [documentation](https://github.com/mrvautin/expressCart/wiki) for installation.

 2. You should have set up the React Native development environment as described [here](https://reactnative.dev/docs/environment-setup).
    Follow "React Native CLI Quickstart".
+   NOTE for android: I use jdk14 to run this project.
+I found error when tried to use jdk17 (the last version at that time).

 3. Download/clone this project.